 Dennis Rader, aka 'The BTK Killer'

 Philosopher Hannah Arendt famously wrote about the ‘banality of evil’ when pontificating about on the war crimes trial of top Nazi Adolf Eichmann.
 It’s a phrase that might come to mind whenever you watch an infamous bogeyman-style serial killer talk.
 Their dreary normality often belies their quite grotesque deeds.
 This can definitely be said of the dreaded ‘BTK Killer’.

 Bind.
 Torture.
 Kill.
 BTK terrorised Kansas in the 1970s and 80s.
 A sexual sadist whose kill count hit double figures, he was regarded as a monster.
 And, to an extent, he was.
 He was also just a man.
 A seemingly quite dull man called Dennis Rader.
 President of his local church council, Cub Scout Leader and Compliance Officer, he was a regular-looking man with a regular-looking moustache.

 In 1991, he gave a short interview with a local TV news station about his role as a dogcatcher.
 That’s right, Dennis Rader was picking up a cheque from the state for shooting stray dogs dead before binding, torturing and killing young women after work.

 When schoolgirls Holly Wells and Jessica Chapman went missing on the 4th of August 2002 in Soham, Cambridgeshire, it made headline news.
 The story grew grimmer and grimmer over the following weeks and months.
-The girls, it transpired, were murdered by their school’s caretaker Ian Huntley in his home; their bodies dismembered, burned and dumped near an RAF base in Suffolk.
+The girls, it transpired, were murdered by their school’s caretaker Ian Huntley in his home and dumped and burned near an RAF base in Suffolk.

 Two weeks after the event, as news cameras lined the streets of the town, local news programme Look East and Sky News both interviewed Huntley, ignorant to who he was and what he’d done.